-New Antiretroviral Therapy Recommendations for Pregnant Women With HIV
+New ART Recommendations for Pregnant Women With HIV

 Tenofovir and emtricitabine may increase the risk for neonatal mortality, stillbirth, and preterm delivery <34 weeks.

 A panel of specialists, women living with HIV, generalists, and methodologists issued the recommendation that pregnant women with HIV should be treated with zidovudine (AZT) and lamivudine over tenofovir or emtricitabine in combination with other antiretrovirals.
 The recommendation was published in BMJ.1

 The recommendation was informed by 2 systematic reviews that evaluated the benefits and harms of nucleoside reverse transcriptase inhibitor regimens for pregnant women, as well as the values and preferences of women considering antiretroviral therapy.2,3